cvee112/productivity-automations/README.md

 ## Automation 1: Schedule a URL to open every X o'clock <a name="automation-1"></a>

 This schedules your calendar/task list/whatever URL to open in full screen mode via your default browser.
-Broadly, this involves (1) writing a bash script then (2) scheduling a cron job that runs the script every X time.
+It involves (1) writing a bash script then (2) scheduling a cron job that runs the script every X time.

 ### Write a bash script <a name="bash-1"></a>